Shilpa3107/HospiTrackWeb/README.md

 ## Tech Stack

 - React for the frontend UI
-- Firebase Firestore for the database
+- Firebase Realtime database for the database
 - Leaflet for maps and navigation
 - React Router for routing